AmauryAparicio/express-template/README.md

 We use [dotenv](https://www.npmjs.com/package/dotenv) to manage our environment variables.
 Please note that all the ports and database names can be changed in the `.env` file to the value you want to use.

-- Configure your MongoDB with these variables:
+- Configure your project with these variables:
   - PORT: The port you will use for your project, this is optional, by default will run in port 3000.
   - PRODUCTION_DB: Your MongoDB database url for production
   - DEV_DB: Your MongoDB database url for development
   - TEST_DB: Your MongoDB database url for testing
   - SECRET_JWT_SEED: Your secret seed for JWT
+  - CLOUD_NAME: Your cloudinary cloud name __Not in Lite version__
+  - CLOUD_KEY: Your cloudinary public key __Not in Lite version__
+  - CLOUD_SECRET: Your cloudinary secret key __Not in Lite version__

-*Note: If you dont configure an url for production and you deploy your project to production, you will have an error; same for other database urls here.*
+**Note: If you dont configure an url for production and you deploy your project to production, you will have an error; same for other database urls here.**

 ---